 The insistent ring of the alarm.
 Heavy eyes, still swollen partially shut with sleep.
-Awareness that the weekend has ended.
+Awareness that it is Tuesday, and I must wake up.
 The slow methodical movements of my body on autopilot knowing what has to be done to go from sleepy-eyed to one of the many productive people rushing through mass transit to make this machinery called the ‘economy’ work.

 All of this for what?
 For a paycheck?
 For retirement?
 For a new dress?
 For a re-built transmission on our car?
 For an electric bill?
 For kids college?
 There are days when it feels so trite.
 So nothing.

 To add to these bleak thoughts, it’s been raining.
 Hard.
-Not short showers where the sun blinks through as though crying a little and then bursts forth into smiles; rather it’s downpours where the bottom of your jeans get wet, your purse is soggy and your sandals squish.
+Not short showers where the sun blinks through as though crying a little and then bursts forth into smiles; rather it’s downpours where the bottom of your jeans get wet, your purse is soggy and water seeps through your shoes.
 It smells like rain and all the trash of the city is mashed together under foot.

 Along with the sharing of umbrellas comes the inevitable sharing of life.

 Several years ago, while still in high school, my son Micah did a project for a video contest.
 His skill and technique have improved ten-fold, but I still loved this, one of the first projects he did for competition.

 Called “A Shared Umbrella” it tells with few words and many actions the story of a teenage girl, defeated and done with life.
 At her window, high in an apartment building she looks out at a bleak city scene of rain and sorrow.
 Pills are poured out in her hand, she’s ready to end her struggle, her struggle with life and with pain.